vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 - 9a.
 The given index is invalid.

   - 9a1.
-GreenTea shows an error message.
+Green Tea shows an error message.

     Use case resumes at step 1.